Smart Investments: Household Saving Rates in 2026

 A 401(k) is an employee retirement plan offered by the company you work for, while IRAs are investment accounts you can use to invest in mutual funds, stocks, or bonds.

-Tips and Tricks to Improve Your Household Savings Rate
+Tips and Tricks to Improve Your Savings

 Here are a few things you can consider implementing to improve the state of your savings: